Skip to main content

 Laurel Bakery | 115 Columbia Street

-This new bakery is from the team behind restaurants Cafe Mado (in the former Oxalis space) and Place des Fêtes.
+This bakery is from the team behind restaurants Cafe Mado (in the former Oxalis space) and Place des Fêtes.
 Customers will find baguettes, loaves, pastries, and much more.
 Laurel also supplies its sister restaurants with baked goods.
 Don’t miss: croissants, pain suisse, kouign amann, almond pain d’epices, focaccia, and pain suisse.

 Sea & Soil | 102 President Street